Monday, August 1, 2011

-In '65 Sadecki had a disastrous season as the Cards tumbled hard.
+In '65 Sadecki had a disastrous year as the Cards tumbled hard.
 Then in '66 after an excellent start to the season he was sent to the Giants for Orlando Cepeda.
 It turned out to be a great trade for the Cards.
 Ray finished poorly in '66, had a pretty good '67, but then led the league in losses in '68.
 He finished things up in San Francisco with a losing record in '69.
 After the season he was sent to the Mets with Dave Marshall for Jim Gosger and Bobby Heise.
-In NY Ray's career revived as he put up a lot less decisions but nicely filled a role as spot starter and reliever, putting up his best ERAs.
-In the '73 Series he was quite good, putting up a 1.93 ERA with six strikeouts in four innings.
+In NY Ray's career revived as he put up a lot less decisions but nicely filled a role as spot starter and reliever, putting up his best ERA's.
+In the '73 Series he was quite good, posting a 1.93 ERA with six strikeouts in four innings.
 He would stay with the Mets through '74 and then do some travelling, back to St. Louis, to Atlanta, KC, and Milwaukee.
 In '77 he returned to the Mets for a couple games and was done.
-He finished with a 135-131 record with a 3.78 ERA.
-A pretty good hitter, he hit .191 for his career.
+He finished with a 135-131 record with a 3.78 ERA, 85 complete games, 20 shutouts, and seven saves.
+A pretty good hitter, he hit .191 with five homers for his career.
 In the post-season he went 1-0 with a 5.73 ERA in six games.
 He also hit .500.

 Ray gets a nice star bullet.
 He beat Whitey Ford in that game.
 Regarding the cartoon, it is correct.
 The $68,000 I mentioned above included three years of guaranteed salary of $6,000 per.
 Ray gets some good coverage in the Halberstam book "October 1964" in which he is described as very down to earth and mature when he was younger and gives some interesting color about Ray's relationship with Johnny Keane.
 It also gives a hilarious account of Ray's tryout with the Indians.